elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 ### Solutions

 #### Step 1: Optimize data transfer
-It can be very useful to archive your data in a single to optimize and ease the data transfer.
+It can be very useful to archive your data in a single file to optimize and ease the data transfer.
 This can be done with two tools available on most systems.

 * tar (tape archive) will create an archive, a single file containing several files or directories.
-* gzip : since tar does not compress the archive created, a compression tool such as gzip is often used to reduce the size of the archive.
+* gzip: since tar does not compress the archive created, a compression tool such as gzip is often used to reduce the size of the archive.

-#### Step 2: Choose the appropriate data transfer protocols or applications
+#### Step 2: Choose an appropriate data transfer protocol or application

-The most common data transfer applications available are :
+The most common data transfer applications available are:

-* FTP (File Transfer Protocol):  *Be sure to use a secured version of this protocol : FTPS ou SFTP (SSH File Transfer Protocol)*.
-FTP will transfer files between a client and an FTP server who requires an account in order to transfer the files.
+* FTP (File Transfer Protocol): *Be sure to use a secure version of this protocol, such as FTPS or SFTP (SSH File Transfer Protocol)*.
+FTP will transfer files between a client and an FTP server, which will require an account in order to transfer the files.
 * HTTP (HyperText Transfer Protocol):
-* Rsync (remote synchronization) can be used to transfer files between two computers and to keep the files synchronized between these two computers.
+* Rsync (remote synchronization): can be used to transfer files between two computers and to keep the files synchronized between these two computers.
-* SCP (secure copy) : SCP will securely transfer files between a client and a server.
+* SCP (secure copy): SCP will securely transfer files between a client and a server.
 It will require an account on the server and can use SSH key based authentication.

 These applications are suitable for small to mid size data.
 These applications are available on any operating system and can be used either through command-line (directly or with tools like cURL) or through a graphical interface.